tezos/tezos-mirror/contrib/mir/DESIGN.md

 We used the Lalrpop library because we had some experience with it, and it seemed to work well in our initial trials.

+#### Gas consumption

+Gas counter is represented as the type `Gas`, containing an `Option<u32>` with the current milligas amount (or `None` after gas exhaustion).
+A mutable reference to the gas counter is passed to typechecker and interpreter.

+A method `consume` is implemented on the `Gas` type, which tries to consume the cost passed as an argument; if there is enough gas remaining, the internal counter is decreased by the appropriate amount; otherwise an error `OutOfGas` is returned, and the internal counter is set to `None`.
+Any further calls to `consume` are considered a logic error, and thus trigger a panic.

+It is possible to request the current milligas amount (useful for reporting and debugging purposes) using the method `milligas()`.
+It is a logic error to request the current remaining gas after gas exhaustion, and thus triggers a panic.

+Gas costs are defined in submodules (i.e. namespaces) to avoid naming clashes.
+Constant costs are declared as `const: u32`, while parametric costs are implemented as functions returning `Result<u32, OutOfGas>`.
+In case of overflow, `Err(OutOfGas)` is returned.

+Gas consumption is done in-line in typechecker and interpreter.
+Both typechecker and interpreter will immediately abort the computation on `OutOfGas` errors and return the corresponding version of the error (`TcError::OutOfGas` or `InterpretError::OutOfGas` respectively).

+The current design is broadly consistent with the design used by the Tezos protocol, modulo the mutable reference and triggering a panic on accessing the gas counter post exhaustion.

+Alternative designs:

+- Instead of a mutable reference, `typecheck` and `interpret` could return the remaining gas amount.
+This is more in line with the approach used by the Tezos protocol, however it's not idiomatic for Rust.

+- Gas consumption could, in theory, be handled entirely separately from the main typechecker/interpreter code, however as gas consumption is highly dependent on what typechecker/interpreter actually do, it would lead to a lot of unnecessary code duplication and considerable difficulty in predicting the interpreter's behaviour without doing the interpretation proper.

+- There was some discussion related to handling possible gas consumption after `OutOfGas` error is thrown.
+Alternatives included setting the gas counter to `0` after exhaustion (such that future calls to `consume` would trigger `OutOfGas` again), or leaving it be in some consistent but undefined state (which would simplify the code somewhat).

+  Ultimately, trying to consume gas post-exhaustion was deemed to always indicate a logic error, and thus, instead of masking such errors, a decision was made to panic instead.